-City Liaison staff will assess the project idea, recommend the following steps and work with community groups to refine their proposal.
-For example, some projects might face barriers that can be overcome in later phases by obtaining permits during the Design phase.
+City Liaison staff will assess the project idea, recommend next steps and work with community groups to refine their proposal.
+Some projects might face barriers that can be overcome in later phases, by obtaining permits during the Design phase, for example.
 Projects that pass the initial assessment will continue through the Strategy phase.

-Some proposals will be assessed and found to have barriers that cannot be overcome; for example, if a project is proposed on land not owned by the City or on land that cannot be used for that purpose.
-In those cases, the City will recommend that the community group explore other options to meet their identified needs.
+Some proposals will be assessed and found to have barriers that cannot be overcome; for example, if a project is proposed on land that is not owned by the City or on land that cannot be used for that purpose.
+In those cases, the City will recommend that the community group explore other options to meet the need they have identified.